zaius/docs/lib/docs/containers/using-containers.md

 ## Using containers

-You can use Docker cointainers obtained from Docker Hub by specifying them in your [wercker.yml file](/docs/wercker-yml/build-section.html).
+You can use Docker containers obtained from Docker Hub by specifying them in your [wercker.yml file](/docs/wercker-yml/build-section.html).

 ### Boxes and Services